Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Applications to statistical mechanics

+We note that we do not use von Neumann entropy or other types of quantum entropies \cite{OpenSys0}.
+The von Neumann entropy has the advantage of being invariant under transformations of basis.
+However, in our treatment, as we explained at the end of Section II we already work in a specified basis.
+Also, the goal of our manuscript is to derive the Gibbs statistical mechanics, so we use Gibbs entropy.

+In \cite{Therm}, it is proven that entropy defined by formula \eqref{Entropy} increases in a system whose evolution is described by the Fermi master equation, unless it has already reached its maximum.
+Gibbs entropy attains its maximum when the probabilities of all states are equal.
+Thus, this also proves the equiprobability of states in equilibrium.
+However, we can approach the problem from the opposite direction.

-The equation of non-coherent evolution \eqref{StochEvol} is a stochastic evolution equation.
-As it is known \cite{MarkovBook}, it converges to the stationary distribution for large values of $t$.
-The Q-matrix is derived from the Hermitian matrix \eqref{QMatrix}, ensuring its symmetry, which aligns with the principle of detailed balance.
-Symmetry guarantees that the stationary distribution is an equiprobability of states.
+As we mentioned earlier, the equation of non-coherent evolution \eqref{StochEvol} is a continuous-time Markov chain (CTMC) equation.
+It is known \cite{MarkovBook} that such equations are irreversible and converge to a stationary distribution for large values of $t$.
+The specific distribution depends on the particular $\mathcal{Q}$-matrix.
+However, the $\mathcal{Q}$-matrix of non-coherent evolution, defined by expressions (\ref{QNonDiag}, \ref{QDiag}), is symmetric.
+For symmetric $\mathcal{Q}$-matrices, the stationary distribution is always the same: an equiprobability of all microstates.

+The symmetry of the $\mathcal{Q}$-matrix aligns with the principle of detailed balance.
+This symmetry is a consequence of the Hermiticity of the interaction matrix $\mathcal{V}$.

-In contrast with the general case, the symmetric case is easier and can be checked by simple calculation.
-We can substitute $P_\alpha = 1/S$ for each $\alpha$ into system \eqref{StochEvol}, where $S$ is the number of equations in the system.
-Because the sum of elements of each row of the symmetric Q-matrix equals zero, the right side of \eqref{StochEvol} vanishes, so the time derivatives of each $P_\alpha$ equal zero.
-Thus, the distribution $P_\alpha = 1/S$ is stationary, and no matter the initial condition, at the limit $t \to \infty$, the probability of every state becomes equal.
-That means the distribution to which the non-coherent evolution of a closed macroscopic system converges is the Gibbs microcanonical ensemble.
+In contrast with the general case proven in \cite{MarkovBook}, the symmetric case is simpler, and we can directly verify that the equiprobability of all microstates is a stationary solution of equation \eqref{StochEvol}.
+We substitute $P_k = 1/N$ for each $k$ into the system \eqref{StochEvol}, where $N$ is the number of equations (i.e., the number of microstates).
+Since the sum of the elements in each row of the symmetric $\mathcal{Q}$-matrix equals zero, the right-hand side of \eqref{StochEvol} vanishes.
+Therefore, the time derivatives of all $P_\alpha$ equal zero.
+This shows that the distribution $P_\alpha = 1/N$ is stationary, and regardless of the initial condition, in the limit $t \to \infty$, the probability of each state becomes equal.
+This means the distribution to which the non-coherent evolution of a closed macroscopic system converges is the Gibbs microcanonical ensemble.

+We note that entropy growth is a stronger property of non-coherent evolution than irreversibility alone.
+All CTMCs are irreversible; however, only symmetric ones have the equiprobability of states as a stationary solution.
+Moreover, equiprobability corresponds to the maximum of entropy as defined by equation \eqref{Entropy}.
+Thus, entropy growth is a consequence of irreversibility combined with the principle of detailed balance.